JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 It took him a month to fully recover.

 Despite his misgivings Alessia eventually chose Logan to succeed her.
 Going forward, thinking back on it, maybe he should've listened to his gut instinct.
 Maybe he should've waited.
-He didn't feel ready in the slightest for such a massive responsibility, even months later; but that just came with the mantle, he supposed.
+He didn't feel ready in the slightest for such a massive responsibility; but that just came with the mantle, he supposed.
 He didn't know what was in store for them.

-AE710, a two months after Ignis' attack, signs of a cult began popping up; it had been brewing for even longer, almost certainly, but for one reason or another it only started picking up steam after the attack.
+AE710, two months after Ignis' attack, signs of a cult began popping up; it had been brewing for even longer, almost certainly, but for one reason or another it only started picking up steam after the attack.
 First it was disappearances, then they got bolder.
 They began performing ritualistic murders, leaving behind bodies that could only be described as "desecrated, befouled, and corrupted".
 It was possible — unlikely, *highly* unlikely even, but possible — that the desecrated bodies were hazardous, or toxic, or whatever.
 It made him uneasy.
 He declared every case of these ritualistic murders had to be handled by hazmat teams; even when evidence started to point to the unlikelihood of the corruption being contagious, he didn't want to take the risk.
 It made them slower than they would've been otherwise, if he'd lifted the quarantine.
 It's very likely they could've made more progress, sooner.
 That was the first of his many mistakes in this case.
 But the worst was yet to come.